DeAndre Hopkins Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 - Note: Hopkins' stats vs. Rams date back to 2016.

-- The Rams are allowing 257.1 passing yards per game this season, the NFL's 17th-ranked pass defense.
+- The Rams are conceding 257.1 passing yards per game this year, the NFL's 17th-ranked pass defense.

-- The Rams have surrendered 14 touchdowns through the air (1.2 per game).
-They are second in the NFL in that category.
+- The Rams' defense is second in the league, allowing 1.2 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Bears, Hopkins was targeted two times, totaling 32 yards on two receptions (averaging 16 yards per grab) while scoring one touchdown.
+- Against the Bears last week, Hopkins was targeted two times and racked up 32 yards on two receptions while scoring one touchdown.

-- Hopkins' two targets have resulted in two catches for 32 yards (10.7 ypg) and one touchdown over his last three games.
+- During his last three games, Hopkins' two receptions have yielded 32 yards (10.7 ypg) and one touchdown.
+He's been targeted two times.

 Hopkins' Arizona Teammates